incubyte/incubyte.github.io/content/blog/project-kickstart-checklist.md

 5. Database migration scripts
 6. Wiki, or Architecture Decision Record
 7. Any infrastructure-related scripts.
 Ex dockerfile, docker compose, terraform etc

 ### Do you have an automated database versioning tool?
 Tools like Flyway and, Liquibase stores your database migrations in a text file.
 Once the database changes are captured in a text file, they can become part of the SCM and be versioned!

 ### Did you start with a unit test?
 Practices like TDD or TCR(Test Commit Revert) are a few of the best practices for development workflow, but if you don't do it, at least make sure that high-quality test cases are part of your codebase.
 And they should execute often and preferably before you merge the code in your mainline.

 ### Have you chosen a build tool?
-And made your build automated?
-Ex: Gradle, Maven, PyBuilder
+Is your build automated?
+Think Gradle, Maven, PyBuilder, or others.

 Be it the thousands of programming submissions we receive or our clients with legacy software.
 We still see codebases in Eclipse or IntelliJ workspace format, which depends on external Jar or binary files.
 They involve multiple manual steps before we can make builds successfully or set up the system.

 Having your build configuration and dependencies as text files in the codebase helps to reproduce the development environment consistently across machines.
 Most modern build tools have loads of other features like one-click builds, security checks, license compatibility checks, etc.